-Galileo did not release different objects from the top of the Pisa Tower, but he analyzed this fall from a theoretical point of view and suggested other ways of comparing falling bodies.
+Galileo did not actually drop any objects from the top of the Tower of Pisa, but he analysed free fall theoretically and suggested other ways of comparing falling bodies.

-Galileo has said repeatedly that all falling bodies have the same motion (as long as air resistance is negligible) in the Earth’s gravitational field.
-Did he carry out the experiment from the Tower of Pisa, where he supposedly checked that two different bodies fall at the same speed?
-He talked a lot about this experiment and studied the effect of friction on movement, which proves that he was aware of the main issues of this experiment.
-However, he probably did not conduct the experiment as he knew its accuracy to be insufficient at the time.
-To test the validity of the universality of free fall, Galileo proposed alternatives based on fine analysis of the accelerated movement of mobile bodies and on pendulums swings.
+Galileo affirmed repeatedly that all falling bodies have the same motion— assuming that air resistance is negligible—in the Earth’s gravitational field.
+Did he actually perform the experiment from the Tower of Pisa, where he supposedly checked that two different bodies fall at the same speed?
+He discussed this experiment a great deal and studied the effects of friction on motion, which proves that he was familiar with the main issues.
+However, he probably did not conduct the experiment, as he knew it would be impossible to do with sufficient accuracy.
+To test the validity of the universality of free fall, Galileo therefore proposed alternatives based on fine analysis of the accelerated motion of mobile bodies and on pendulums swings.

 Portrait of Galileo painted by Ottavio Leoni.

-Galileo used pendulums to compare the movement of bodies of different natures
+Galileo used pendulums to compare the motion of different types of bodies.

-Galileo knew that the universality of free fall would be difficult to check owing to frictions, which is why he sought alternatives to dropping objects from a height.
-At first, as the potential difference between two different objects was probably weak, he suggested to conduct short falls, so as to add several times the short gap between the arrivals of the two bodies.
+Galileo knew that the universality of free fall would be difficult to check owing to friction, which is why he sought alternatives to dropping objects from a height.
+At first, as there was potentially little difference between two objects, he suggested short drop tests, cumulating the short gap between the arrivals of the two bodies.
 As a consequence, the total time gap would be easily noticeable.
-Then, he minimized friction by selecting very slow movements, such as inclined planes.
-He went even further when he proposed a practical test on which were based all subsequent tests for the three following centuries: he compared the number of oscillations of two pendulums.
-He did not observe any difference as he wrote “coincidence is such that whether one thousand swings or on one hundred, the first is not ahead of the other in the slightest way”.
-It was the first test of the equivalence principle whose relative accuracy could be estimated at 10-2.
+Then, he minimized friction by selecting very slow movements, for example using inclined planes.
+He went even further when he proposed a practical test on which all subsequent tests would be based for the next three centuries: he compared the number of oscillations of two pendulums.
+He did not observe any difference, as he wrote “coincidence is such that whether one thousand swings or on one hundred, the first is not ahead of the other in the slightest way”.
+It was the first test of the equivalence principle, whose relative accuracy could be estimated at 10-2.

 Reconstitution of the pendulums used by Galileo.
-On the left, four pendulums with different spheres were used to check the isochronism of the pendulums.
-On the right, pendulums of variable lengths allowed to link the period of oscillation of a pendulum and its length.
+On the left, four pendulums with different spheres were used to check their isochronism.
+On the right, pendulums of variable lengths enabled the relationship between the period of oscillation and length to be established.